pablolessa/AOC2024/README.md

-# Advent of Code 2024:  50 Shades of Dijstra
+# Advent of Code 2024:  50 Shades of Dijkstra

 I had heard of a Advent of code a few years back but had never tried to complete it.